Updated: Nov 22, 2021

 Some parents are excited to transition their child to a #toddlerbed because it's a symbol that their baby is growing up.
 Others are a little apprehensive, either because they are worried it might not go so well, or...because it's a symbol that their baby is growing up.
-Wherever you fall on the spectrum, you may be wondering, "What is the right age to make the toddler bed transition?"
+Wherever you fall on the spectrum, you may be wondering, "Is my toddler ready for a big bed?"

 There is no magical age that is right for this transition.
 Every child is as unique as snowflakes are.
-As a sleep consultant, my answer will always be to wait as long as possible.
+In short, as a sleep consultant, my answer will always be to wait as long as possible.
+Preferably, after age 3 is best.
+Most children lack the ability to understand imaginary boundaries before age 3.
 The transition to a toddler bed is a big one, and it gives your child a new freedom.

 Now let's talk about climbers.
-Many parents who have babies that climb out of the crib think that they may as well just go ahead and make the transition since the baby isn't staying in the crib anyway.
-When babies #climboutofthecrib, they at least have to make an effort to get out because there is a barrier.
+Many parents who have babies that climb out of the crib think that they should just go ahead and make the transition since the baby isn't staying in the crib anyway.
+When babies climb out of the crib, they at least have to make an effort to get out because there is a barrier.
 Do you think this type of child will stay in a toddler bed when there is nothing holding him back?
 He will most likely just be out even quicker!
 If this is the problem you are facing, don't fret.
 Here are some #momhacks you can try to keep him in the crib longer:

 Take all of the metal parts off of the crib and lay the mattress on the floor, still inside the crib.
 This will make it harder for him to reach the top to climb out. *However, you must make sure that the mattress cannot slide out from under the crib.
 If it can, this is not a safe option to try.